imvu-open/istatd/README.md

 ======

 Check with jwatte@imvu.com for more information.
 Released under MIT license.
 All rights reserved.
-Copyright 2011 IMVU, Inc.
+Copyright 2011-2014 IMVU, Inc. Some contributions in the contrib subdirectory may be released under different licenses.

 The purpose of istatd is to efficiently collect, store and retrieve named statistics from a large number of sources.
 This is similar to